 Where Can I Buy the Book?

-We Are the Sum of Tiny Spaces is available in paperback and hardcover (case-wrap) versions directly through Culicidae Press using the order button below, through bricks-and-mortar stores, or through Amazon worldwide using the following links:
+We Are the Sum of Tiny Spaces is available in paperback, hardcover (case-wrap), and Kindle versions directly through Culicidae Press using the order button below, through bricks-and-mortar stores, or through Amazon worldwide using the following links:

 About the Author